 re-acquiring the property at its market value as bare trustees for the beneficiary who has become absolutely entitled to it

-The gain arising on the deemed disposal is taxable, except when a qualifying interest in possession comes to an end as a result
+The gain arising on the deemed disposal is taxable, except when a qualifying interest i

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.